becheran/mlc/README.md

 - Check mail addresses
 - Update docs
 - Add a changelog
+- Timeout for requests as cl argument

 Planned for the future:

 - Improve speed
-- Support other markup files such as tex or html.
+- Support other markup files such as tex or html
+- Add docker image with latest installed version

 ## Getting Started